python/cpython/Python/vm-state.md

 # Frame state

-Almost all interpreter state is nominally stored in the frame structure.
+Almost all interpreter state is typically stored in the frame structure.
 A pointer to the current frame is held in `frame`.
 It contains:

 - **local variables** (a.k.a. "fast locals")